mw8er/dns-forwarder/README.md

 ![Hybrid-scenario DNS](images/hybrid-scenario.png)

 In addition to that, this template also covers aspects of high availabiltiy for virtual machines.
+Since the dns forwarder is used by on-prem as well as cloud resources, it is obvious to make it resilent.

 The template is inspired by [azure-quickstart-templates/demos/dns-forwarder](https://github.com/Azure/azure-quickstart-templates/tree/master/demos/dns-forwarder).